Nodal topological superconductivity in nodal-line semimetals: Topology of the nodal-ring superconducting orders

 where $\lessgtr$ denotes the region inside(outside) the corresponding nodal ring and vice versa.
 From deforming the loop $S^1$ (along which the $\pi_1$ charge is defined) into two straight lines that cross the 1D Brillouin Zone along $k_z$, we can determine distinct $\mathbb{Z}$-valued 1D winding numbers $N_\text{1D}$ for ${\cal H}_{\text{BdG}}^{1D}(k_z)$ (details in Appendix \ref{appen:2}).
 The topological invariants are found to be $N_\text{1D} = 2$ for the annulus region enclosed by two superconducting nodal rings located on the ``small" FS while $N_\text{1D} = 1$ for two other annulus regions between the ``small" and ``large" FS.

 We numerically solve the energy spectrum in Fig. \hyperref[fig:surface]{\ref{fig:surface}(a)} by introducing open boundary condition along $z$, where we found flat-band Majorana zero modes enclosed by the bulk superconducting nodal-rings projected on the surface.
 The 1D topological invariants found above are also numerically verified in Fig. \hyperref[fig:surface]{\ref{fig:surface}(c)} and \hyperref[fig:surface]{\ref{fig:surface}(d)}.
 A schematic picture of the topological regions on the top and bottom surface Brillouin Zones is illustrated in Fig. \hyperref[fig:surface]{\ref{fig:surface}(b)}.
 We note that the surface flat-band Majorana zero modes discussed in our work are different from the Weyl-loop superconducting phases in Refs. \cite{Wang_NLSC1,NRSC}.
-In Dirac-loop systems, there is an extra $N_\text{1D} = 2$ region with two surface Majorana zero modes due to the spin degeneracy.
+In our Dirac-loop case, there is an extra $N_\text{1D} = 2$ region with two surface Majorana zero modes coming from two spin-polarized sectors.
+While the $N_\text{1D} = 2$ region also appears in a Weyl-loop superconducting model in Ref. \cite{NRSC}, the origin there is different from ours since the spin degrees of freedom are not considered in Ref. \cite{NRSC}.

 We briefly comment on the case for $A_u$ pairing symmetry (${\bf d}\parallel {\bf M}$) in Appendix \ref{appen:3}, where we find two toriodal Bogoliubov Fermi surfaces that are topologically unstable.
 This pairing order explicitly breaks time-reversal symmetry and the system belongs to C+$\cal{I}$ class in Ref. \cite{AZ+I}.
 This class lacks a nontrivial $\pi_0$ topological charge, which is necessary to stabilize a nodal surface in 3D BdG spectrum.
 Due to the larger gapless regions in the BdG spectrum, the $A_u$ channel is suppressed, consistent with the energetic analysis in Sec. \ref{sec:ferro}.